MBalszun/mart-common/README.md

 **Disclaimer**: Essentially, this is a simplified, c++17 version of a type that has mainly been used in (semi-) embedded system projects and was developed at a time where the toolchains for those systems either didn't provide a `std::string` at all, or at least not a SSO version.
 While it can also be usefull in desktop and server applications, the drawback of using a non-standard string type with less micro-optimization compared to modern implementations will likely outweight the benefits.

-Two important optimizations compared to `std::string` are that 1) the internal data is ref-counted, so copying is (comparibly) cheap and 2) when constructed from a string litteral (more precisely, when constructed from a char array) it doesn't allocate at all, but just points to the string litteral.
+Two important optimizations compared to `std::string` are that 1) the internal data is ref-counted, so copying is (comparibly) cheap and 2) when constructed from a string litteral (more precisely, when constructed from a const char array) it doesn't allocate at all, but just points to the string litteral.
 Both of those optimizations are possible because other than `std::string`, `im_str` **doesn't allow mutation of the underlying data**.

 In particular the creation from string litterals is a) very efficient and can be performed at compile time and is b) largely transparent to the optimizer.
 This generally leads to much better/smaller code generation.